j05u3/chats_manager/README.md

 ## Development and deployment setup:

 1. Run `flutterfire configure` and `firebase init` to setup firebase for your project.
+Choose `build/web` as the public folder.
 You also need to follow the instructions for each of the firebase libraries used here (check the pubspec.yaml file).
 2. Create and populate the file `lib/private_constants.dart`.
 You take a look at the example file `lib/private_constants.example.dart`.

 ## Deployment: